rycus86/githooks/README.md

   - `/local/path/to/bare-repo.git` (gets used directly)
   - `file:///local/path/to/bare-repo.git@mybranch` (gets cloned internally)

-  These entries are by default forbidden for **local shared hooks** (the `.shared` file) because it makes little sense.
-  However, you can override this by setting the local/global Git configuration variable `githooks.allowLocalPathsinLocalSharedHooks` to `true`.
-This is especially useful for setups on a Git server.

   Note that relative paths are relative to the path of the repository executing the hook.
+  These entries are by default forbidden for **local shared hooks** (the `.shared` file) because it makes little sense and is a security risk.

 Shared repositories which are *not local paths or point to a local bare repository* will be checked out into the `<install-prefix>/.githooks/shared` folder (`~/.githooks/shared` by default), and are updated automatically after a `post-merge` event (typically a `git pull`) on any local repositories.
 Any other local shared repository will be used directly and not updated nor modified.